This may have been legendary Marine Corps General Mattis' one mistake in battle

-Retired Marine Corps General James Mattis, President-elect Donald Trump’s pick for defence secretary, is known for being an eminently quotable and beloved military commander.
-However, an incident in Afghanistan in 2001 is being touted as a potential smudge on Mattis’ record.

-At the start of the war in Afghanistan, US clandestine operatives had to operate in exceedingly complex and dangerous environments behind the scenes.
-Consisting of 11 members, Special Forces A-Team ODA 574 was one of these clandestine groups.
+If you believe that the current political climate in Afghanistan is inconceivably complicated, imagine what the clandestine operatives behind the scenes during the onset of the war endured.
+Consisting of 11 members, Special Forces A-Team ODA 574 was one of these groups.

 Having deployed with a mission to escort the future Afghanistan president Hamid Karzai, this elite team, specializing in free-fall operations, neared Kandahar, the country’s second-largest city.
 Karzai, who was at the time an exile, had been raising a Pashtun militia to overtake the Taliban while ODA 574 provided protection by calling in precision airstrikes.